First Nations Peoples

 We are committed to building and strengthening our relationships with First Nations Peoples, the Traditional Custodians of the lands where our plantation forests grow.

-We recognise that reconciliation is an ongoing journey that requires consistent effort and a dedicated approach on our part.
+We recognise reconciliation is an ongoing journey requiring consistent effort and a dedicated approach on our part.
 In support, we have developed a First Nations Engagement Framework to guide the development of mutual respect, trust, positive relationships and genuine opportunities.

 Kabi Kabi people and HQP celebrating NAIDOC Week 2020 together - Always Was, Always Will Be